siwei-luo/ansible-config/README.md

 # Ansible Configuration Playbooks

 Just some (opinionated) Arch Linux configuration.
+Primarily targets Intel ThinkPads but should work with other laptops too.

 ## Playbooks